-Escape to the beautiful area of Costa Rica; Guanacaste and the Bat Islands.
-Guanacaste is a province located on the pacific side of Costa Rica in the northwest part of the country.
-The Bat Islands are located in a protected Marine Park inside the Guanacaste conservation area.
+Escape to the beautiful area of Costa Rica; Guanacaste and the Bat Islands for scuba diving from a liveaboard vessel.
+Guanacaste is a province located on thepacific side of Costa Rica in the northwest part of the country.
+The Bat Islands are located in a protected Marine Park inside the Guanacasteconservation area.
 It is one of the most beautiful island chains in Costa Rica and home to a diverse dry tropical forest.The OKEANOS AGGRESSOR I™ & OKEANOS AGGRESSOR II™ focus on the areas of The Santa Rosa National Park and its marine sector called Islas Murcielago (Bat Islands); this area offers incredible beauty both above and below the surface.
-This beautiful Conservation Area earned a place in UNESCO’s World Heritage Site in 1999.rn
+This beautiful Conservation Area earned a place in UNESCO’s World Heritage Site in 1999.

 Getting There, Passport & Visa Documentation:

 Guanacaste is located off the Pacific coast of Costa Rica.
 Guests fly to San Jose, Costa Rica for a two-hour air-conditioned bus ride to Puntarenas, which showcases some of Costa Rica's most beautiful views.